 How often do you have a problem with the data migration?
-Today I want to introduce you a tool like the Power Query.
-I have only recently started using it and I cannot imagine my life without it.
-Let's image that we have a super powerful tool that allows us to write own complex functions, merge files, manage actions, easily execute all steps on another source file.
-Interesting?
-If yes, then let's start from installation this powerful tool :)
+Today I want to introduce you the Power Query tool.
+I have only recently started using it and found it very useful.
+Let's imagine that we have a powerful tool that allows us to write own complex functions and apply it to the data, merge multiple source files, etc. Interesting?
+Let's start from installation this powerful tool :)

 If you use Microsoft Office 2016 or newer, then the Power Query is already integrated into your Excel.
 Otherwise, you can download it here.
 If it’s possible, I recommend using the 64-bit office, because the 32-bit office has some limitations.
 The 32-bit version of Power Query has a data processing limitation of approximately 1GB.
 The 64-bit version will only be limited by available virtual memory.